sfwem/SFWEM-Docs/docs/hub_sites/sffd_dot.md

 ***

 # Node Sites
-This is a large complex, hosting multiple SFFD resources, including an active station, the Department of Training, and various program offices.
+This is a large complex, hosting multiple SFFD resources, including an active station, the Division of Training, and various program offices.

 ## Site A: On top of the training  tower
 Approximately 8 floors AGL, on top of the stairwell.
 This site is entirely solar-powered, with no utility power access.